agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 [^exponential]: There are arguments that exponential discounting is the uniquely rational mode of discounting for agents with time preference.
 The seminal paper by refp:strotz1955myopia proves that, "in the continuous time setting, the only discount function such that the optimal policy doesn't vary in time is exponential discounting".
 In the discrete-time setting, refp:lattimore2014general prove the same result, as well as discussing optimal strategies for sophisticated time-inconsistent agents.

 It is straightforward to add exponential discounting to our existing agent models.
 We explain this in detail below.
 Before that we illustrate the effects of exponential discounting.
 We return to the deterministic Bandit problem from Chapter III.3 (see Figure 1).
 Suppose a person decides every year where to go on a skiing vacation.
-There is a fixed list of options (Tahoe, Chile, Switzerland) and a finite time horizon[^bandit].
+There is a fixed set of options {Tahoe, Chile, Switzerland} and a finite time horizon[^bandit].
 The person discounts exponentially and so they prefer a good vacation now to an even better one in the future.
 This means they are less likely to *explore*, since exploration takes time to pay off.

 TODO_daniel: Add a diagram with arms labeled Tahoe, Chile, Switzerland (or "Switz." for short).